Nessi-datatool/nessi/test_data/README.md

 ### rca/insights_test_data.json

 This JSON file contains sample RCA insights data used for testing the dashboard's insights feature.
 It includes aggregated statistics about root cause distributions, affected tables, and common root causes for testing the charts and visualizations.

+### freshness/sla_test_data.json

+This JSON file contains sample SLA configurations used for testing the data freshness monitoring feature.
+It includes various tables with different expected update frequencies, warning and critical thresholds, and metadata for testing the SLA management functionality.

+### freshness/status_test_data.json

+This JSON file contains sample freshness status data used for testing the freshness dashboard.
+It includes current status information for tables with different freshness levels (up-to-date, warning, critical) to test the dashboard's visualization and alerting capabilities.

+## Test Data Structure

+The test data is organized into the following directories:

+- `dq/`: Contains data quality test data
+- `metrics/`: Contains metrics test data
+- `rca/`: Contains root cause analysis test data
+- `freshness/`: Contains data freshness and SLA test data

 ## Usage